Text messages between city leaders show delay, confusion with Marshall Fire evacuation alerts

 By 2:04 p.m., a reverse notification had been issued for but one area of Louisville.

-A different text exchange between Gloria Handyside, Louisville Communications Director and Hogan showed confusion and a delay in getting the evacuation notification out through city social media and the city's email list.
+A different text exchange between Gloria Handyside, Louisville Communications Specialist and Hogan showed confusion and a delay in getting the evacuation notification out through city social media and the city's email list.

 At 2:30 p.m., Handyside texts a screenshot of Facebook showing posts from both Louisville Police and Louisville Fire stating that the entire city is under a mandatory evacuation.